tasseomancy/tasseomancy.github.io/_posts/2018-02-09-crowd-warning.md

 In this simulation of public events near the Boston waterfront, dots represent devices running the crowd safety service.
 Red dots are devices in locations with potentially dangerous crowd density and yellow dots are devices providing crowd density warnings.

+For more information, see <a href="http://web.mit.edu/jakebeal/www/Publications/QUANTICOL16-AggregateProgramming.pdf">Aggregate Programming: From Foundations to Applications</a>, Jacob Beal, Mirko Viroli, In: Bernardo M., De Nicola R., Hillston J. (eds) Formal Methods for the Quantitative Evaluation of Collective Adaptive Systems.
+SFM 2016.
+Lecture Notes in Computer Science, vol 9700.
+Springer, Cham